India–United Kingdom relations: Political

 In 2017 Times of India reported Boris Johnson as saying that in the first half of the year Britain gave nearly 500,000 visas to Indians – an eight per cent rise on the previous year.
 "Britain issues more visas to Indians than any other country in the world, apart from China."
 Mr Johnson said.

 Following a resolution passed by the Labour Party, which attempted to internationalise the Kashmir issue in September 2019, the Indian High Commission in London decided to boycott the party and its events, whilst attending events organised by the Conservative Party-affiliated Conservative Friends of India.
 The Labour Party was historically the party of choice for many British Indians, but has lost support to the Conservatives in recent elections.

 Prime Minister Boris Johnson accepted the invitation to India's Republic Day in 2021, however, he later cancelled his itinerary due to COVID-19 pandemic in the United Kingdom.
 Boris Johnson had also visited Ahmedabad, Gujarat in India in April 2022.

 At the International Atomic Energy Agency’s general conference in 2022, India backed AUKUS although it was opposed by Russia and China, and Indian delegates thwart Chinese related proposal.

 The UK government commits to support India's permanent membership of United Nations Security Council.

 India lodged a formal protest with the British High Commission in New Delhi after a so-called Khalistan separatist sympathizer pulled down the Indian national flag outside its embassy in London, during the Punjab local police tried to capture a Sikh separatist leader Amritpal Singh.

-The United Kingdom strongly condemned the April 22, 2025 Pahalgam terror attack, with Prime Minister Kier Starmer personally calling Prime Minister Modi to express condolences and solidarity with the people of India.
+The United Kingdom strongly condemned the 22 April 2025 Pahalgam terror attack, with Prime Minister Keir Starmer personally calling Prime Minister Modi to express condolences and solidarity with the people of India.
 The UK government described the attack as “devastating,” supported the UN Security Council statement condemning terrorism as “criminal and unjustifiable,” and emphasized its commitment to stand “shoulder to shoulder” with India during this difficult time.